zzhangjii/learning-library/workshops/journey4-adwc/LabGuide3.md

     ![](./images/300/snap0014550.jpg)

     - You have successfully loaded the sample tables.
 You can now run any sample query in the <a href="https://docs.oracle.com/database/122/DWHSG/part-relational-analytics.htm#DWHSG8493" target="_blank">relational analytics</a> section of the Oracle documentation.
-For example, to analyze the cumulative amount sold for specific customer IDs in quarter 2000, you could run the query in <a href="./scripts/300/query_tables.txt" target="_blank">this code snippet</a>. (<a href="https://docs.oracle.com/en/database/oracle/oracle-database/12.2/dwhsg/introduction-data-warehouse-concepts.html#GUID-452FBA23-6976-4590-AA41-1369647AD14D" target="_blank">Click Here</a> to read the Data Warehousing documentation.
+For example, to analyze the cumulative amount sold for specific customer IDs in quarter 2000, you could run the query in <a href="./scripts/300/query_tables.txt" target="_blank">this code snippet</a>. <a href="https://docs.oracle.com/en/database/oracle/oracle-database/12.2/dwhsg/introduction-data-warehouse-concepts.html#GUID-452FBA23-6976-4590-AA41-1369647AD14D" target="_blank">Click Here</a> to read more about Data Warehousing.

     ![](./images/300/Picture300-20.png)